If you’re right now coping with grief and loss, here are some insights for healing your heart.

 You don’t “move on” from grief…. you move with it.

-You learn its rhythms, its patterns.
 It becomes a part of you – and not simply a single chapter in your life’s story.

-Here’s another beautiful thing about grief.
+Here’s a beautiful thing about grief.

-As painful as it is, grief can crack you open, breaking down your defenses and making you confront the bare, raw truth of your existence.
+Yes, as painful as it is, grief can crack you open, breaking down your defenses and making you confront the bare, raw truth of your existence.

 Grief strips away the bullshit and leaves you with a clearer vision of what truly matters in life.